 Heating your home in the winter requires your furnace to work too hard.
 Winter weather can be a bit inconvenient.
 Fortunately, we have furnaces that will keep us warm and comfortable.
 However, if you hear any strange sounds coming from your furnace, you probably have a problem.

 When furnaces run, they also produce noise.
 However, some noises indicate that the furnace is not in good working condition.
 These sounds can be extremely bothersome, even if they last only for a brief period.
-If you hear these sounds, you should contact one of the best HVAC companies for furnace repair in San Jose.
+If you hear these sounds, you should contact one of the best HVAC companies for furnace repair in Palo Alto.

 It is important to understand what different furnace sounds mean.
 Let’s have a look.